aws-samples/aws-saas-factory-hybrid-saas-identity/README.md

 ## Introduction
 ### Identity in a SaaS environment
-In a typical Software as a Service(SaaS) environment, users would authenticate into the SaaS Application.
-The Identity Provider(IDP) owned by the SaaS provider would accept the authenticaiton request, authorize the user and issue some sort of token back to the SaaS application with the tenant context of that particular user.
-As the SaaS application grows in popularity the number of tenants might grow and the IDP would ideally be able to scale to the needs.
-A premise here is that all tenants are maintaining their user identities with the SaaS providers IDP using some sort of user management experience included within the SaaS environment.
-This is depicted in the diagram below
+In a typical software-as-a-service (SaaS) environment, your SaaS application would rely on an identity provider (IDP) to authenticate users access to the system within the context of a given tenant.
+This IDP accepts the authentication request, authenticates the user, and issues tokens that include the data about the user and its tenant context.

+To support this experience, SaaS providers will often leverage one of the existing IDPs (Amazon Cognito, Okta, etc.) to implement their identity experience.
+This allows them to manage and control the entire footprint of their identity experience.
+The diagram below provides a high-level view of this model where tenant users are authenticated against an IDP managed by the SaaS provider.

 <img src="./resources/images/saas_identity_nirvana.png" alt="drawing" width="800"/>

-But this is an ideal state that is too good to be held true forever, may be viable in the initial stages of the SaaS ISV, but sooner or later comes a “big” tenant or a tenant belonging to a heavily regulated industry that all of a sudden may not be willing to have the user identities residing inside the SaaS provider’s IDP.
-So, let's look at a real-world example, shown in the diagram below.
+Figure 1: Typical SaaS Identity landscape

+While this model maximizes control for the SaaS provider, there are instances where business or customer requirements may add some complexity to this approach.
+In some instances, customers may come to you that have existing IDPs.
+These customers may be unwilling to use your internally managed IDP for their solution.
+The example below provides a view of what this scenarios might look like.

 <img src="./resources/images/saas_identity_real_world.png" alt="drawing" width="800"/>

-As you can see, in reality, most of the tenants would probably already have an IDP system in place.
-This is where they have tools, processes and governance in place to onboard users, manage permissions etc. SaaS ISVs strive to provide frictionless experience to their tenants in adopting their service and identity is usually the first leg of this journey.
-At AWS SaaS Factory, as part of SaaS migration patterns we talk about Identity migration approaches.
-Briefly, reiterated here, to "bring" in tenant user identities, there are three options:

-1. One time migration.
-2. Just in time migration.
-3. Hybrid identity.

-We will focus on #3, hybrid identity model in this topic exclusively.
-Going back to the real-world example, let's add in few more details to the tenant backend IDPs.
+Figure 2: SaaS Identity in reality

+In this diagram, you’ll see that we have three tenants that are using three different identity experiences.
+Tenant2 is using our internally managed IDP solution, while Tenant1 and Tenant 3 are using their own identity providers.

+While this may seem like a classic identity federation model, it presents some specific challenges for our SaaS environment.
+How do you onboard tenants with these external identity providers?
+How do you generate tenant-aware tokens when using external identity providers that have no tenant context?
+How do we make all this work seamlessly without impacting the downstream implementation of our services that rely on these tokens?

+This is the precise focus of the solution that we’ve created.
+Our goal here is to outline an approach that supports a mix of internal and external identity providers without undermining our need to have a frictionless onboarding and authentication experience.

+### Exploring a Sample Environment

+To better understand this problem, let’s look at a sample environment.
+If we go back to our prior example and fill in some more details, you can start to see how/where the support for multiple IDPs introduces some challenges in our environment.

 <img src="./resources/images/saas_identity_real_world_details.png" alt="drawing" width="800"/>

+Figure 3: SaaS Identity in reality with IDP details

 See tenant-1 in this picture, this is a tenant who has their users in their own IDP, which happens to be OpenID Connect compliant.
 Tenant-2 is ok with using SaaS providers IDP.
 Tenant-3, just like tenant-1 has its own IDP, which happens to be a simple directory server, LDAP compatible.
 This mix of SaaS providers own identity solution with a mix of externally hosted identity solutions introduce complexity into the identity layer which traverses throughout the SaaS architecture, let's look at the challenge more next.

-### Challenge with disparate backend IDPs

 Identity is a fundamental service in SaaS control plane that is used throughout the architecture at various levels to make granular decisions about permissions and provide least privileged access to underlying resources at run time.
 SaaS builders rely on Identity artifacts to enforce these policy decisions dynamically.
 Introducing disparate tenant specific identity systems could force the SaaS builders to develop their own custom logic to handle the tenant specific nuances in these identity artifacts.
 Sooner, rather later this could get out of hand from a management standpoint, but more importantly hard to trace bugs could be introduced.
 So, instead, we need a centralized mechanism that hides away these complexities from the SaaS builder.
 Let’s look at how a SaaS provider could tie these disparate identity systems together and still provide a cohesive experience to the SaaS developers using Hybrid SaaS Identity next.

 ### Hybrid SaaS Identity - conceptual model

 <img src="./resources/images/saas_identity_conceptual_model.png" alt="drawing" width="800"/>

+Figure 4: Hybrid SaaS Identity conceptual model

 Hybrid Identity is a design pattern to solve the challenge we discussed above.
 Hybrid SaaS Identity (HSI), this repository is a reference solution that implements this pattern using Amazon Cognito.
 More on the technical details later, let’s look at the conceptual model first.
 Hybrid Identity comprises mainly of three components that work hand in glove, let's look at each one with their responsibilities: